 Power Construction's Assistant Project Engineer Program offers a compelling opportunity for junior college students in construction adjacent programs — including construction management, engineering and architecture — to ease the financial burden of higher education, jumpstart their careers and gain invaluable on-the-job training.
 Providing an early path into the high-paying construction industry, students are able to begin their careers prior to completing a degree.

 Understanding the barriers to entering the industry, Power created the program in 2016 to attract interested students outside of traditional four-year programs.
 Unlike a standard internship, the APE role is a salaried position eligible for tuition reimbursement, providing individuals training as well as a steady income to help lessen the monetary stress of completing a formal education.

 Being able to go to school, get field experience and earn the opportunity to have some of your tuition reimbursed is awesome, says Andy Rodawold, who joined the program in 2016 and is now an Assistant Project Manager.

-A typical APE schedule includes 40 hours of work in addition to 10-12 hours of evening or online classes per week.
+A typical Assistant PE schedule includes 40 hours of work in addition to 10-12 hours of evening or online classes per week.
 Day-to-day experiences augment classroom curriculum and enhance academic performance.

 The help and the guidance from coworkers along the way has been great, says Andy.
 With work and school at the same time, I feel like it's really spring-boarded me ahead in my career.